FadyKhalil/EmbeddedLinux/3-Uboot/README.md

 ### WARNING ####
 sudo dd if=/dev/zero of=/dev/mmblk<x> bs=1M

-# is not always mmblck to make sure the command lsblk is used
+# is not always mmblck to make sure use the command lsblk

 # Assign the Block device as global variable to be treated as MACRO
 export DISK=/dev/mmblck<x>